Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Everglades National Park

-🛎️ Need Miami Accommodation?
+🛎️ Need a Miami Accommodation?
 Read my guide to the best places to stay in Miami.

 Fort Lauderdale

-Just 30 miles north of downtown Miami, Fort Lauderdale is so close, yet so different from its neighbor.
-For the longest time, the city was known for its spring break shenanigans but has recently rebranded itself as a luxurious, yet laid back alternative to Miami.
+Fort Lauderdale is so close – just 30 miles north of downtown Miami.
+Yet, it’s so different from its neighbor.
+For the longest time, the city was known for its spring break shenanigans but has recently rebranded itself as a luxurious, yet laid-back alternative to Miami.

 🌴 Want more activity in Fort Lauderdale?
 After living here for years, I narrowed down my list of what to do in Fort Lauderdale so you can explore more while you’re visiting!